 “The conservation consequences of restoring wolves to Colorado can’t be overstated,” says Rob Edward, the President of the Rocky Mountain Wolf Action Fund.
 But opponents of the measure say wolves could threaten Colorado’s wildlife and livestock.

 “We spent a lot of time and money to introduce moose on to Grand Mesa.
 We have elk, we have deer, we have antelope, and the wolves are certainly going to impact them,” says Janie VanWinkle, the President of the Colorado Cattlemen’s Association.
 She also says the initiative financially prioritizes the wrong issue during a global pandemic, when the economy is already struggling.
 “Because of the pandemic, our state budget is in a world of hurt.
 We have an approximately three billion-dollar shortfall,” says VanWinkle.

 Proponents of the measure say wolves would help manage the overpopulation of deer and elk.
 Deer and elk that eat away vegetation that reduces erosion in streams and rivers.
 Erosion that hurts songbird and beaver habitats.

+People on both sides of the issue believe it’ll leave a lasting impact on Colorado.
+Whether the impacts will be negative or positive, is where they disagree.
 “Should we be spending millions of dollars to introduce wolves into Colorado?”
-VanWinkle asks, “Or would be rather spend it on infrastructure like highways, or education.”
+VanWinkle asks, “Or would we rather spend it on infrastructure like highways, or education?”

 “We’re urging people to vote on proposition 114 in order to take politicians out of the equation and get on with implementing good science and getting wolves on the ground for future generations,” says Edward.